Skip to content

 Video 1: How greenhouse gases work

 Greenhouse gases in the atmosphere are measured in parts per million (ppm).
 While the amounts seem small, without them, the average temperature on Earth would be -18°C; a frozen snowball (Video 1).
-With just a few ppm of greenhouse gases in the atmosphere before humans began burning large amounts of fossil fuels, the average temperature on Earth was around 14°C. Today, the average temperature is closer to 16°C. And we’re adding more of these gases every year (Table 1).
+With just a few ppm of greenhouse gases in the atmosphere before humans began burning large amounts of fossil fuels, the average temperature on Earth was around 14°C. In 2024 the average temperature reached 17.6°C. And we’re adding more of these gases every year (Table 1).
 Figure 4 shows how much this is warming the planet just over the last four decades.

 Some GHGs have a much more powerful global warming potential than others, including entirely new man-made GHGs created through industrial processes (the red * in Table 2).